smizell/hyperdescribe/proposal-0.1.0.md

 }
 ```

 Context defines the vocab and typeOf to be used for all of the properties in the Entity Object in which it is found.
 If a Content Object is used, only `typeOf` is REQUIRED.
+This is based on the http://schema.org vocab and how RDFa defines vocabularies and types.

 ### Available Properties

 * `vocab` is a String for the URL to the vocab being used for this entity.
 It is OPTIONAL.
-* `typeOf` is a String for the type of entity being described here.
+* `typeOf` is an Array for the type of entity being described here.
 It is REQUIRED.

 ## Property Object